Alejogb1/job-board/blog-data/np-solve-linear-equations-usage.md

     print(f"Error solving the system: {e}") #Output error message
 ```

 Here the system doesn’t have a unique solution. `np.linalg.solve` usually does not throw errors if the system doesn’t have a solution that’s why I added the try except block.
 A singular matrix indicates that the equations are linearly dependent meaning one equation provides no new information that is not in another equation or they are not independent to say it better. `np.linalg.solve` by default is designed for systems that are uniquely solvable that have a unique solution.
 In case you are wondering why I have added the try except block in the code well I’ve spent hours debugging some code only to realize that the solve function had returned an exception and I did not catch it.
 So that’s why I always try to have an exception block at hand.
 That’s how I roll.
-Just to clarify I haven't spent *literally* hours debugging singular matrices but hey a little exaggeration never hurt anyone right?
+Just to clarify I haven't spent _literally_ hours debugging singular matrices but hey a little exaggeration never hurt anyone right?

-Okay so you got the basic idea of `np.linalg.solve` right?
+you got the basic idea of `np.linalg.solve` right?
 It’s not rocket science but it's definitely a powerful tool for linear equations.
 When you start dealing with complex simulations or real world problems it's absolutely essential.
 Remember to always check your matrices for singularity and think about efficiency when you have really big data.

 If you wanna dive deeper into the mathematical underpinnings I’d suggest checking out “Numerical Linear Algebra” by Trefethen and Bau that's like the bible of numerical linear algebra.
 For a more hands-on approach “Python for Data Analysis” by McKinney has some great stuff on NumPy and its related linear algebra.
 Also try out "Applied Numerical Linear Algebra" by James W Demmel.
 Those resources have been my rock for a long long time now.
 I don't really use websites as a serious source of knowledge but its better to keep reading the research papers and the books rather than rely on websites.